canjessemoon/webreader/README.md

 4. Adjust voice settings and appearance as needed
 5. Use the controls to pause, resume, or stop the reading

+## Known Issues and Fixes

+- If content extraction fails with "No content found", check your CORS proxy configuration
+- For scrolling issues on mobile devices, adjust the viewport settings in `index.html`
+- For build issues, check that TypeScript is properly configured

 ## Limitations

 - Some websites may block content extraction through their security policies